-Deliverable Description Frequency Report Method Date Due Invoice/ Detail, for each line item in the Monthly SAMIS The 10 th of the Expense approved budget, the expenditures (document following Report against that budget for the reporting repository) month. period, the expenditure year-to-date, and the balance remaining.
+Deliverable Description Frequency Report Method Date Due

+Invoice/ Detail, for each line item in the Monthly SAMIS The 10th of the

+Expense approved budget, the expenditures (document following

+Report against that budget for the reporting repository) month.

+period, the expenditure year-to-date,

+and the balance remaining.

 Youth Daily attendance in the program Weekly Emailed to DJJ, Every Friday.

-Census JDAI Coordinator, Report and Detention Expeditor Monthly Intervention and activity services Monthly SAMIS The 10 th of the Summary provided over the past 21 days, # of (document following Report youth that received services, youth repository) month. progress towards meeting goals, incidents, and a summary of youth efforts.
-End of Summary of the year's Yearly SAMIS The 45 days Program activities/analysis of outcomes. (document following the Report repository) end of the contract term.
+Census JDAI Coordinator,

+Report and Detention

+Expeditor

+Monthly Intervention and activity services Monthly SAMIS The 10 th of the

+Summary provided over the past 21 days, # of (document following

+Report youth that received services, youth repository) month.

+progress towards meeting goals,

+incidents, and a summary of youth

+efforts.
+Documentation of progress in

+achieving gains in KHA Continuum of

+Services goals as well as JJ goals, as

+reflected in the KHA Essential Services

+Plan.

+End of Summary of the year's Yearly SAMIS The 45 days

+Program activities/analysis of outcomes. (document following the

+Report Documentation of progress in repository) end of the

+achieving gains in KHA Continuum of contract term.

+Services goals as well as JJ goals, as

+reflected in the KHA Essential Services

+Plan.